More Information

 However, in wet areas where the water table is high and the natural drainage is poor, water management design precautions are recommended and/or required.
 Proper drainage should be utilized to manage rainwater away from the sub-grade.
 If the water table is high, the roadbed or the sub-grade should be built up above the water table.
 Crushed rock is recommended for building up the roadbed and providing a base in areas that a high water table.

 PolyPavement is easy to install.
-There is no need to have contractors become certified installers.
+There is no need for specialized equipment or certified installers.
 PolyPavement is most often installed by professional landscape contractors and grounds-maintenance personnel.
 Landscape contractors, grounds maintenance workers, grading contractors and paving contractors are capable of becoming competent PolyPavement installers after reviewing our written application instructions.
 PolyPavement Application Engineers are available to discuss the installation details and answer any installation questions.

 PolyPavement may also be installed by competent do-it-yourselfers.
 They too need only to review and follow written application instructions after discussing the application instruction details with a PolyPavement Application Engineer.

-If you are a Landscape Architect and you want to find a contractor in your area to install PolyPavement, just specify PolyPavement in your construction plans and put the plans out for bids.
+If you are a Landscape Architect and want to find a contractor in your area to install PolyPavement, just specify PolyPavement in your construction plans and put the plans out to bid.
 The bidding contractors will call PolyPavement technical department for information about bidding the job.
 If you have already identified one or more contractors for the job, and they do not know about PolyPavement, direct them to this web site.
-If they have additional questions, put them in telephone contact with our office.
-When they call our technical department, they will be given a detailed verbal overview of the installation process and they will be shown how to bid the labor, the equipment and the materials.
+If they have additional questions, you canput them in contact with our office.
+When they call our technical department, they will be given a detailed overview of the installation process and they will be shown how to bid the labor, the equipment and the materials.

 No special equipment is required for a PolyPavement installation.
 A spray rig, a rotary tiller and a steel drum compactor are basic.
 Most of the above mentioned types of contractors and grounds maintenance professionals already have the basic equipment.
 If they do not have the basic equipment, it is readily available at equipment rental yards.